IBM/unitxt/docs/docs/data_classification_policy.rst

 ----------------------------
 Whenever processing streams in unitxt, users can specify a parameter called `data_classification_policy`, which determines how this data should be treated.
 The taxonomy is defined by a user and may encompass multiple different policies.

-Each component used in unitxt (metrics, operators etc.) has the same parameter as well.
+Each component used in Unitxt (metrics, operators, inference engines etc.) has the same parameter as well.
 This allows a given component to verify if it can process instances of a stream.

 If user-defined policies for a component include that of data, then a stream may be further processed.
 Otherwise, an error will be raised.